JanSimek/geck-map-editor/README.md

 This repository contains dependencies as git submodules.
 When you clone the repository make sure to use the `--recursive` flag or once cloned download submodules with `git submodule update --init --recursive`

+Make sure to use the Release and not the Debug version if you are not a developer as the Release version is much much faster in loading maps.

 ### Linux

 ```bash